Recommended Reading for Parents and Kids

 - NIV Easy to read and memorize.
 Very popular.
 Clear, but not wordy.
 Not as good for study.

 - HCSB This is our top choice of translations, and the one we use on the weekends.

-- ESV or NASB Preferred translations of our pastor, Dennis Newkirk, because of the word-for-word translation style.
+- ESV and NASB are the preferred translations of our church Elders, because of the word-for-word translation style.
 Requires a stronger reading ability for children.
 Great for Bible study.